Rubis Modeling and Problem Solving

 Practical integration with PTA and PA

-Initializing a Rubis case from production analysis (Topaze NL) and
+Initializing a Rubis case from production analysis (Topaze) and

 returning this to the production analysis.
 Initializing a Rubis case

-from pressure transient analysis (Saphir NL).
+from pressure transient analysis (Saphir).
 Using a sector of a

-Rubis case to analyze a build-up in Saphir NL.
+Rubis case to analyze a build-up in Saphir.

 Full Field Case History